cryon-io/unit.cryon.io/docs/Core/AMM/README.md

 Available hooks:
 - `on-start`    - executes before start of the application
     - if exists with non zero code the start is interrupted
 - `on-started`  - executes after application start
 - `on-stop`     - hook to ensure application exists gracefully if required
+- `on-updated`  - hook to perform post update routines
+    - if exists with non zero code the update failed

 ## Common AMM Template Methods